 •Knights of the Royal Maharlika:Vice Marshall (Ret) Dr. I Nyoman Trisantosa, Dr. Bambang Herry Purnomo, Angela Bir, Dr. Rahul VMA, Dr. Easwaran Iyer, and Dr. Santosh Kumar Chaudhary.

-•WCH Woman of the Year: Sharon Tanyag, Iro Papadopoulou-Smith, Anna Peng, Bai Meriam T. DimalEN, Bai Norah D. Mamariong, and Noami Konforta.
+•WCH Woman of the Year: Sharon Tanyag, Iro Papadopoulou-Smith, Anna Peng, Bai Meriam T. Dimalen, Bai Norah D. Mamariong, and Noami Konforta.

 •WCH Man of the Year: Albert Wu, Atty.
 Datu Badrudin Mangindra, and Datu Engr.
 Datu Esmael Maulana.